 Flattering styles: How to wear a tunic

-As we move into spring, it’s fun to transition to more airy and loose-fitting clothes after months of covering up in heavy fabrics from head to toe.
+As we move through warmer seasons, it’s fun to transition to more airy and loose-fitting clothes after months of covering up in heavy fabrics from head to toe.

 Choose the right fit for your body

-- Hourglass: Hourglass body shapes look great in many tunic styles, but it may be best to avoid tops with a lot of detailing, ruching or ruffling near the neckline, as they can make the upper body seem disproportionately large.
+· Hourglass: Hourglass body shapes look great in many tunic styles, but it may be best to avoid tops with a lot of detailing, rouching or ruffling near the neckline, as they can make the upper body seem disproportionately large.
 To highlight a defined waistline, try belting the tunic around your middle.

-- Triangle: Triangle or pear body shapes, on the other hand, look great in tops with details and fabrics that draw the eye to the upper body, since they create the illusion of an hourglass figure.
+· Triangle: Triangle or pear body shapes, on the other hand, look great in tops with details and fabrics that draw the eye to the upper body, since they create the illusion of an hourglass figure.
 Women with triangle body shapes should avoid tunics that cling to their hips or rear, since these options can draw attention to wider areas of the body.
+Learn: How to Dress a Triangle Body Shape

 Look for flattering hemlines